RXNT/RxNTClinicalDataAPI/README.md

     "Meta": null
   }
   ```
+The CCDS XML is returned as a value for the key PatientCCDSXml in the JSON response.
+It can be used by third party clients as per their needs.

 In order to get patient data for a specific date, fields FromDate and ToDate should be same.

 ### [Click Here to View RxNTs Privacy Policy](https://www.rxnt.com/privacy-policy/)